-In 2006, Kate earned her MFA from the Bennington College Writing Seminars and her short stories have since appeared in Fiction, Zyzzyva, Santa Monica Review, and New Orleans Review, among others.
+Kate Milliken is the author of the 2013 Iowa Short Fiction Award-winning collection of stories, If I’d Known You Were Coming.
+A graduate of the Bennington College Writing Seminars, she has received fellowships from the Vermont Studio Center and the Tin House Summer Writer’s Workshop and her short stories have appeared in Fiction, Zyzzyva, Santa Monica Review, and New Orleans Review, among others.
 Her work has been nominated for the Pushcart Prize, anthologized in the California Prose Directory, New Writing from the Golden State, and received runner-up for the Rick DeMarinis award as well as the Dana Award for the Novel.
-Kate has been awarded fellowships from the Vermont Studio Center and Tin House Writer’s Workshop, and she has previously written for television.
-In 2013, Julie Orringer chose Kate’s collection of stories, If I’d Known You Were Coming, for the Iowa Award and it was published by the University of Iowa Press.